polyGeek.

 Then we raised the model to /effort medium, and it solved the rule cleanly in twelve minutes.

 One finding from the low-effort regime survives on its own, independent of everything downstream.
 When nobody can solve the rule, everybody eventually shortcuts — but how long they grind first depends on the prompt.
 Under pressure, Sonnet ground roughly 2× longer before giving up.
 The showcase trial: under a panic prompt, the model wrote forty successive analysis scripts over 86 minutes, never cheated, and only stopped because it hit a budget cap mid-grind.
 That is the precise opposite of "desperation → take a shortcut."
 That is desperation → grind yourself into the ground.
-We will come back to this.
+We will come back to this — because later, a cheerful prompt did exactly the same thing.

 6. The instrument (final design)